lcthomas/eng612s22/labs/lab-1.md

 After forking, click on the "Settings" tab. **If you DO NOT already have a personal GitHub Pages website**, under "Repository name," change the name of your repository to `your-github-username.github.io` (for example, my GitHub account name is `lcthomas` so mine would be `lcthomas.github.io`).
 This tells GitHub to map this repo to this address (the standard GitHub pages address for every account). **If you DO already have a personal GitHub pages website**, this won't work; you should give this repository the name you want and map it as a subdomain to your existing personal site (if this doesn't make sense to you let me know).

 In the future, if you would like to purchase a custom domain (such as mine: <https://lindsaythomas.net>), you can also map that domain to your GitHub pages site.
-See [this page for more information on mapping a custom domain to your GitHub pages site](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site){:target="_blank"} for more information.
+See [this page for more information on mapping a custom domain to your GitHub pages site](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site){:target="_blank"}.

 ## Five: Review your site's structure
 Once everyone has their own GitHub Pages repository, we will spend some time studying the structure of a Jekyll website together.
 I will show you where to find the files for static pages, blog posts, and basic configuration files.